Continuing Your Journey

 Buckeyes Band Together for Wellness

-The Buckeyes Band Together for Wellness program features educational modules on active living, healthy eating and emotional well being available on the new BuckeyeLearn system.
+The Buckeyes Band Together for Wellness program features educational modules on active living, healthy eating and emotional well being.
 This innovative wellness program, brought to you by university chief wellness officer Bernadette Melnyk, in partnership with Your Plan for Health, will help you incorporate tools and strategies to live a healthier life.
 Incentive prizes will be awarded throughout the program.
 Click the following link to access the wellness modules on the College of Nursings' eLearning system: https://elearning.nursing.osu.edu/login/index.php

 Dining with Diabetes: Beyond the Kitchen